navit-gps/navit/docs/basic_configuration.rst

 ============
 Get a supported map package
 ---------------------------
-Navit can use different `maps`_ formats, including free `OpenStreetMap`_ data.
+Navit can use different :ref:`maps` formats, including free :ref:`OpenStreetMap` data.
 In order to use one of these maps, download a map of your desired area and store it into a local folder (as. navit/maps or /usr/share/navit/maps).

 Install TTS
 -----------